Is it time to rebrand? Top reasons to make the change

 Here, we look at some of the most common reasons companies make changes to their branding.

 As your market position evolves, your company’s branding needs to keep up.
-In today’s ultra-competitive world, with customers jumping on new trends, it’s crucial that your brand reflects who you are and what you offer.
+In today’s ultra-competitive world, with customers jumping on new trends, your brand must reflect who you are and what you offer.

 As your company grows, your current branding may no longer fully represent your values, products, or target audience.
-That’s when it’s time to rebrand – to create a fresh look that matches your new direction and core message.
-If you don’t, you run the risk of being seen as unauthentic land losing that all-important connection with your valued customers.
+That’s when it’s time to rebrand and create a fresh look that matches your new direction and core message.
+If you don’t, you run the risk of being seen as inauthentic and losing that all-important connection with your valued customers.

 An example?
-Take the rise of digital shopping.
-Hostinger reports that 49% of customers start and finish their shopping on websites or apps.
+Take the rise of digital shopping over the past few decades.
+In the UK, around 85% of people do their shopping online.
 With the surge in online demand, many retailers have ditched physical stores entirely.
-Think Topshop’s move to ASOS or Amazon’s transformation into a massive online department store.
-Adaptation is key.
+Think Topshop’s move to ASOS: adaptation is key.

 When your company merges with or acquires another, change is inevitable—especially when it comes to your brand and identity.
 You’ll likely need to refresh your branding to reflect the combined business’s new direction, values, and ethos.